 - Financial records and cash flow statements

-Your restaurant business plan must address the specific details of how your restaurant will run.
+Your restaurant business plan must address how your restaurant will run.
 While this includes details about products and services, it will also cover other critical operational details such as:

 - Employment requirements